-In the first half of 2025, the United States remained the dominant source of M&A targets in the IT Services sector, accounting for 44% of all sellers.
-The United Kingdom followed as the second most active market, representing 10% of deals, reaffirming its role as a global IT services hub.
+In the first nine months of 2025, the United States remained the dominant source of M&A targets in the IT Services sector, accounting for 44% of all sellers.
+The United Kingdom followed as the second most active market, representing 9% of deals, reaffirming its role as a global IT services hub.

-Among other individual countries, Canada, Japan, and Germany each contributed 5% of deal volume, while France, Australia, India, and Sweden each accounted for 2–3%.
+Among other individual countries, Japan and Canada each contributed 5% of deal volumes, while Germany, India, the Netherlands, Australia, France and Sweden each accounted for 2–3%.
 Sellers based in the rest of the world made up a sizable 19% of the deal volume, reflecting growing activity across emerging and non-traditional markets.

 This geographic distribution highlights the global nature of IT Services M&A, with North America and Western Europe leading the way, and consistent participation from key Asia-Pacific markets and the broader international landscape.

-In the first half of 2025, buyers based in the United States accounted for 47% of all IT Services acquisitions, maintaining their dominant role in sector activity.
-The United Kingdom remained the second most active buyer market, contributing 11% of total deals.
+Through September 2025, buyers based in the United States accounted for 48% of all IT Services acquisitions, maintaining their dominant role in sector activity.
+The United Kingdom remained the second most active buyer market, contributing 10% of total deals.

-Other leading buyer geographies included Japan, home to 6% to acquirers, followed by Canada and France at 5% each, reflecting continued engagement from mature economies.
-Additional notable contributors included Sweden, Netherlands, India, Germany and Australia.
+Other leading buyer geographies included Japan, home to 6% to acquirers, followed by France and Canada at 4% each, reflecting continued engagement from mature economies.
+Additional notable contributors included India, Sweden, the Netherlands, Germany and Ireland.

 This distribution highlights the global breadth of M&A interest in IT Services, with 31% of transactions being cross-border.